David James (footballer, born 1970): Charity work

 In 2005, James visited the south eastern African nation of Malawi to help raise AIDS awareness.
 He subsequently set up the David James Foundation in order to help maize farmers in Malawi develop more efficient production techniques.
 The foundation also aims to give teenagers the skills, such as mechanical and construction skills, needed to go out and work.
 James has also made connections with West Exe Technology College, Exeter.
 This college has brought to his attention the Malawian charity, Friends of Mulanje Orphans.
 The foundation funds the David James Foundation Scholarship at the University of Westminster, which funds a student from Malawi to study for a master's degree at Westminster.
 The charity has been supported by the Institution of Chemical Engineers (IChemE).
 James is also a global ambassador for the Special Olympics and works with Access Sport to provide sports provision in deprived areas of the United Kingdom.

+In March 2024, James played for AFC Hutwood against Madeinheath United in the City of Southampton Sunday Football League Division One as a goodwill gesture after the club donated a number of football boots to the Football Rebooted charity of which he was an ambassador.
+He played the first half in goal and the second half outfield, scoring the winner with a free kick in a 2–1 victory.

 Art and writing

-James is an avid artist, and has auctioned several of his paintings for charity.
+James is an artist, and has auctioned several of his paintings for charity.
+He was the featured painter in episode three of the fourth series of Extraordinary Portraits, when he painted Gill Sayell.
+James also illustrated the children's book Harry's Magic Pockets: The Circus written by his friend, Steve Pearson.

-In addition to being an art lover, he writes a regular column for The Observer newspaper, and donates his article fee to charity.
-James was also the illustrator on the children's book Harry's Magic Pockets: The Circus written by his friend, Steve Pearson.
+He writes a regular column for The Observer newspaper, and donates his article fee to charity.

 Bankruptcy

-In May 2014 James was declared bankrupt.
+In May 2014, James was declared bankrupt.
 Despite earning an estimated £20m from his footballing career, owning several properties and having a lucrative contract modeling for Armani, James' debts had built up since his divorce from his wife, Tanya, in 2005.

 In November 2014, James placed for sale hundreds of items of football memorabilia collected during his career, to pay off the debts.
 Items included 150 signed shirts, shorts and match balls as well as his customised Vauxhall Astra van and Raleigh Chopper bikes.

 Media career

+Football broadcasting

 Shortly before Euro 2012, James presented a BBC programme entitled Euro's Most Shocking Moments alongside Richard Bacon.
 He was also a pundit for the channel at the tournament in Poland and Ukraine.

 James was one of BT Sport's first pundits in 2013.
 James worked as a pundit for Eurosport at the 2014 FIFA World Cup, and for India's Sony Ten at the 2018 FIFA World Cup.
 On 6 June 2021, James presented Football Scores with David James on classical music radio station Scala Radio.